List of university a cappella groups in the United Kingdom: Full Score

-Full Score, formed in 2017, is a mixed-voice barbershop group at Durham University, who are active in British Association of Barbershop Singers competitions and who perform regularly alongside Northern Lights and Durham Dynamics.
-They performed at the Edinburgh Fringe in 2019 and 2022.
+Full Score, formed in 2017, are a mixed-voice barbershop group at Durham University, who are active in British Association of Barbershop Singers competitions and who perform regularly within Durham alongside other Durham Student Music societies.
+They have performed at the Edinburgh Fringe in 2019 and 2022.
+They also performed alongside Durham's other three student a cappella groups in the Retro to Remix show at the Gala Theatre in Durham in February 2026.

 University of Exeter

 The Sweet Nothings are one of the University of Exeter's eight A Capella groups.

 Sweet Nothings

-Sweet Nothings is an all-female group from Exeter University.
+Sweet Nothings are an all-female group from Exeter University.
 They were formed in 2006 and as such are the oldest group at the university.
 In 2009, they competed in the inaugural Voice Festival UK competition and in 2012 they competed again, winning an award for 'Outstanding Performance' in the Bristol regional round.

 They have competed twice in the semi-finals of the International Championship of Collegiate A Cappella and three times at the Voice Festival UK, winning the award for 'Outstanding Vocal Percussion' in 2016.

 In May 2015 they recorded their first ever 5-track EP titled Unwrapped with The Vocal Company.
 They performed their first show at the 2014 Edinburgh Festival Fringe named 'Go Sweet or Go Home' and returned with 'Unwrapped' (2015), 'We Need To Talk' (2016) and in 2017 turned the tables (being an all female group) and sang songs traditionally sung by men in their show 'Who Run the World?'.
 In 2018 they performed 'Sweet Nothings Live at the Edinburgh Fringe!' and in 2019 'Ocean's 9'.
 The coronavirus pandemic of 2020 closed down all Edinburgh Festival performances and tourism but Sweet Nothings returned in 2021 with their show 'Now That's What I Call Timeless' and again in 2022 with 'A Night at the Movies'.